tintoy/tintoy.io/_posts/2017-09-30-how-does-intellisense-work.md

 ![VSCode intellisense in action](https://code.visualstudio.com/images/intellisense_intellisense.gif)

-Many of us use it every day, but have you ever wondered what's going on behind the scenes to make that happen?
+Many of us use it every day, but have you ever wondered what's going on behind the scenes to make it happen?
 <!-- more -->

 ## First stop: types of Intellisense